Manju Rani enters final; Mary Kom, 2 others sign off with bronze in World C'ships

-Debutant Manju Rani (48kg) was the lone Indian to enter the final, while six-time champion M C Mary kom (51kg) and two others signed off with bronze medals in the World Women's Boxing Championships here on Saturday.
-Sixth-seeded Rani defeated Thailand's Chuthamat Raksat 4-1 in her semifinal bout.
+Debutant Manju Rani (48kg) was the lone Indian to enter the final, while six-time champion M C Mary Kom (51kg) and two others signed off with bronze medals in the World Women's Boxing Championships here on Saturday.
+Sixth-seeded Rani defeated Thailand's Chuthamat Raksat 4-1.
 She will take on second-seeded Russian Ekaterina Paltceva in the summit clash on Sunday.

+"I had fought this Thai girl earlier too so that experience came in handy.
+This is the biggest win of my career so far and I am very very happy," Rani told PTI referring to her earlier fight against Raksat.
+However, Mary Kom, Jamuna Boro (54kg) and Lovlina Borgohain (69kg) settled for bronze medals.
+In case of Borgohain, it was her second successive third-place finish.

-The Indian contingent sought a review of the decision in Mary Kom's bout but the appeal was turned down by the International Boxing Association's (AIBA) technical committee.
-The rules mandate that the decision has to be either 3-2 or 3-1 for an appeal to be even accepted for consideration.
+The Indian contingent sought reviews of the decisions in Mary Kom and Borgohain's bouts but the appeals were turned down by the International Boxing Association's (AIBA) technical committee.
 "I am very disappointed with the decision.
-I think I fought much better and did not deserve to lose but I will try to ensure that this setback helps me achieve bigger things," Mary Kom told PTI.
+I think I fought much better and didn't deserve to lose but I will try to ensure that this setback helps me achieve bigger things," Mary Kom told PTI.

 Rani, who hails from Haryana and made the national camp only this year, put up a gutsy show against the more muscular Raksat.
 Relying on counter-attacks in the first two rounds, the Strandja Memorial silver-medallist went on the offensive in the final three minutes.
 She rattled the Thai with her ferocious combination punches, piercing through her shell guard with forceful straight punches.